wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/ui.md

 ### [Main Menu Redone](https://www.nexusmods.com/newvegas/mods/76352)

-A complete rework of the TTW main menu image in higher resolution with better detail.
+A complete high-resolution and more detailed rework of the Tale of Two Wastelands main menu image.

 #### Installation: